100% Free Consultation (225) 412-6348

 Our Longshore Lawyers in Baton Rouge Can Help

 Understanding the scope of coverage under the LHWCA is crucial for injured maritime workers seeking compensation.
 The Act specifically applies to employees performing maritime duties, such as loading, unloading, ship repair, and construction on navigable waters.
-This distinguishes it from other workers' compensation programs and highlights the importance of specialized legal representation.
+This distinguishes it from other workers' compensation programs and shows the need for a Louisiana maritime attorney with proven knowledge of federal and state laws.

 With the complexities involved in LHWCA claims, having a knowledgeable longshore attorney in Baton Rouge can make a significant difference in the outcome of your case.
 At Arnold & Itkin, we are equipped to navigate these complicated issues and ensure every aspect of your claim is addressed, helping you seek a fair resolution.
 Our clients mean everything to us, and we stop at nothing to help them get the results they need.
 Our testimonials say it all: